 What does Eleanore mean?

-Eleanore /elea-no-re/ as a girls' name.
-Eleanore's name origin is Greek, and Eleanore means "other, foreign; sun ray".
+Eleanore [eleanore] as a girls' name is a Greek name, and Eleanore means "other, foreign; sun ray".
 Eleanore is a variant form of Eleanor (Old French, Old German).
 Eleanore is also a variation of Helen (Greek).

-Eleanore▼ has 21 variants: Aleanor, Alenor, Aleonore, Allinor, Eileanoir, Elanor, Elenor, Elenore, Eleonor, Eleonore, Elianore, Elienore, Elinor▼, Elinore, Elleanor, Ellenor, Ellenore, Elleonor, Elliner, Ellinor and Ellinore.Kreatif forms:
+Eleanore▼ has 21 variants: Aleanor, Alenor, Aleonore, Allinor, Eileanoir, Elanor, Elenor, Elenore, Eleonor, Eleonore, Elianore, Elienore, Elinor▼, Elinore, Elleanor, Ellenor, Ellenore, Elleonor, Elliner, Ellinor and Ellinore.Creative forms:

 How popular is Eleanore?